arjavdongaonkar/Informative-Image-Captioning/README.md

 # Informative-Image-Captioning
 Image Captioning is the technique in which automatic descriptions are generated for an image.

-Image Captioning is the process of generating textual description of an image.
+Image Captioning is the process of generating a textual description of an image.
 It uses both Natural Language Processing and CNN to generate the captions.

 The entire code is in the jupyter notebook, so that should hopefully make it easier to understand.